History of the Jews in Australia: Recent history

 JewishCare is among Australia's largest and oldest Jewish aid organisations, started in 1935 as the Australian Jewish Welfare Society to assist with Jewish migration from Nazi Germany.
 It is still engaged in assisting migrants and providing other welfare services.

 The Jewish community's Jewish Museum of Australia opened in Melbourne in 1982 and the Sydney Jewish Museum opened in 1992 to commemorate the Holocaust, as well as to "challenge visitors' perceptions of democracy, morality, social justice and human rights".
 There was an increase in immigration from Australia to Israel in 2010, when 240 Australians moved to Israel, up from 165 in 2009.
+On 30 June 2023, the Queensland Holocaust Museum and Education Centre in Brisbane opened as the first Jewish Museum in Queensland.

 On 27 November 2016, the Annual Report of the Executive Council of Australian Jewry (ECAJ) on antisemitism in Australia, reported that in the 12-month period ending 30 September 2016 there was a 10% increase in antisemitic incidents in Australia involving threats or acts of violence over the previous year.

+There was a further uptick in antisemitic incidents, particularly in Sydney, since the protracted Israel-Gaza War after the October 7 attacks by Hamas, along with incidents of Islamophobia.
+In January 2025 the Albanese government announced the construction of a National Holocaust Education Centre in Canberra as well as funding for an upgrade to the Holocaust Institute of Western Australia's Education Centre in the Perth suburb of Yokine, to educate schoolchildren.